-Summer’s coming (believe it or not) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching a movie, when they notice that awful sound; drip... drip... drip.
-They glance over to see the dog licking at a puddle that's steadily forming on the kitchen floor.
+Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching a movie, when they notice that awful sound; drip... drip... drip.
+They glance over to see the cat licking at a puddle that's slowly forming on the dining room floor.
 Suddenly: Concern, stress, and that “how much will this cost?” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
-No – the air conditioning equipment may be frozen.
-This can occur anywhere, from Sharonville to Africa, regardless of summer heat.
+Nope – the air conditioning equipment may be frozen.
+This can happen anywhere, from Sharonville to Africa, regardless of summer heat.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
+When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Sharonville area home.
-There are two primary reasons the evaporator coil may freeze:
+The two main reasons why the evaporator coil may freeze:

 - The restriction of the system’s airflow